Republicans fear growing 2024 field clears path for Trump

 As one Trump ally put it: “The more the merrier.”

 But DeSantis is batting away those concerns.
-Asked his opinion on the matter during his visit in North Augusta on Thursday, DeSantis replied: “Not if you guys do your part.
+Asked his opinion on the matter during his visit in North Augusta, S.C., on Thursday, DeSantis replied: “Not if you guys do your part.
 The sky’s the limit for us.
 I mean, we can do it.”

 “All I can tell you is this: People can do what they want.
 The only reason I’m running is to win and deliver on these promises.
 That’s the only reason,” he added.